I Will Have Order! Optimizing Orders for Fair Reviewer Assignment: Introduction

 \subsection{Our Contributions}

-We run a combinatorial search for orders of papers that yield high efficiency allocations under the RRR mechanism.
-To do so, we examine the problem of finding an optimal paper order via the lens of \emph{submodular optimization}.
-To do so, we optimize a function on partial player sequences, which varies according to the welfare of the RRR allocation respecting that partial sequence.
-Though this function is not submodular in general, we can capture its distance from submodularity via a variable $\gamma$.
-Our main theoretical result (Theorem \ref{thm:main_result}), which is of independent interest, shows that a simple greedy approach maximizes this function up to a factor of $1+\gamma^2$.
+We run a combinatorial search for orders of papers that yield high efficiency allocations for picking-sequence mechanisms like $\RRR$ and $\WRP$.
+To this end, we examine the problem of finding an optimal paper order via the lens of \emph{submodular optimization}.
+We optimize a function on partial paper sequences, which varies according to the welfare of the allocation resulting from the picking sequence.
+This function is not submodular in general, but we can capture its distance from submodularity via a variable $\gamma$.
+Our main theoretical result (Theorem \ref{thm:main_result}), which is of independent interest to the fair division community, shows that a simple greedy approach maximizes this function up to a factor of $1+\gamma$.
+We call this approach Greedy Reviewer Round Robin ($\GRRR$).
+The approach can also be applied to weighted picking sequences like $\WRP$, by optimizing over the order in which ties in priority are broken.

-We implement our greedy RRR algorithm, and test it on three real-world conference datasets.
-We compare our approach to four other state-of-the-art paper assignment frameworks.
-Not only is RRR the only provably EF1 approach, it is considerably faster than the only other method with comparable fairness metrics.
-Finally, RRR maintains high utility guarantees, consistently outperforming its computationally feasible competitors.
+Though we do not offer theoretical welfare guarantees for the $\FairSeq$ algorithm, we present a heuristic approach that optimizes for a high welfare weighted picking sequence. $\FairSeq$ breaks ties in priority order adaptively when they occur, by assigning a reviewer to any paper with top priority which can receive the highest increase in welfare.
+This approach is fast and straightforward to implement. \FairSeq thus achieves our four goals: it is a fast, fair, flexible, and welfare efficient reviewer assignment mechanism.

+We compare our $\GRRR$ and $\FairSeq$ algorithms with three other state-of-the-art paper assignment frameworks on three real-world conference datasets.

+Not only are $\GRRR$ and $\FairSeq$ the only provably (W)EF1 approaches, $\FairSeq$ is an order of magnitude faster than the other methods on all datasets.
+Most importantly, we show that $\FairSeq$ is often significantly more fair than \FairFlow, a fair allocation protocol \cite{kobren2019paper}, on nearly all fairness metrics.

+This work extends a previous conference proceedings paper \cite{payan2022will}.
+We have added algorithms that satisfy variable paper demands and drastically improve on runtime ($\WRP$ and $\FairSeq$), as well as more detailed experimental analysis.